mehecip/mbd/README.rst

 C++ Model Based Development/Engineering Library
 -----------------------------------------------

-- fast: Design with 6 models executed 10.000.000 ticks in 2.3 sec on Raspberry Pi 3, 0.18 sec on Windows 10 and 0.18 sec on Debian VM.
+- fast: Design with 7 models executed 10.000.000 ticks in 1.55 sec on Ubuntu.
-- easy to use: must implement only 2 methods: build() and update()  in which you call add_input/add_output and get_input/set_output.
+- easy to use: must implement only 2 methods: update() and is_feedthrough() in which you call add_input/add_output and get_input/set_output.
 - portable: Tested on Windows 10(Visual Studio 2019), Debian VM(GCC 8.3) and Raspbian(GCC 4.9).
 - syncronous and asyncronous execution(based on execution order) available with the controller.